CIEE Prague: Film Studies

 Prague is one of the best-preserved historical cities in Europe.
 Since the 9th century, when it became the capital of Bohemia, Prague has passed through several distinct transformations which have inscribed it with its unique character.
 The original Romanesque city core was expanded considerably in Gothic style, especially during the reign of Charles IV who also established the University of Prague in 1348.
 The Counter Reformation of the seventeenth century and eighteenth century added a thick Baroque layer to the physiognomy of the city.
 Because of its innumerable characteristic steeples, Prague is called the city of a thousand spires.
 With a population of only 1.2 million, Prague has an unusually rich cultural life—festivals, operas, concerts, and cultural programs, many of which are accessible on a student budget.
 Study abroad students experience life similar to that of Czech students and make use of numerous neighborhoods in the city like native Praguers.

 Required.
-Students must apply for the Schengen visa (Czech Republic) at least 90 days prior to their departure.
+Students must apply for the Long-Stay Czech visa at least 90 days prior to their departure.

 - Fees: Students pay Haverford tuition and room to Haverford College.
 Haverford will then be responsible for submitting payment to the program.

 Previous Czech language study is not required.
 One semester of college-level European (especially Central European) studies is recommended (i.e., history, sociology, economics, political science, language, or literature).
 Fulfills Haverford’s language requirement.